sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sso_okta/administration_sso_okta.md

 Now Okta is able to communicate with Sigma's REST endpoint for this account only.

-We now have many more configuration options available to us in Okta to control SSO.
+We now have more configuration options available to us in Okta to control SSO.

-There are two items we want to pay attention to on this page.

-The first is what happens when a user who exists in Okta (and is allowed to access Sigma) but does not exist in Sigma, is handled.
+We want to control what happens when a user who exists in Okta (and is allowed to access Sigma) but does not exist in Sigma, is handled.

 We want Okta to creates a user in Sigma on AWS when assigning the app to a user in Okta.

-Click `Edit at the top right cornder  across from `Provisioning to App`.
+Click `Edit at the top right corner  across from `Provisioning to App`.

 Then click the `Enable` checkbox on adjacent to `Create`.